williamgrosset/fokus/README.md

 *Google chrome extension to help you focus on the things that really matter.*

+## How to use fokus
+1. Download the chrome extension [here](https://).
+2. Open the chrome popup and add new domains to be blocked.
+3. Enjoy your meditation breaks for increased focus and productivity.

+(.gif)

 ## F.A.Q.
 ### Why am I making this?